null-open-security-community/swachalit/doc/developer-guide-docker-compose.md

 1. MySQL Server
 2. Rails Application Server (in Development Mode)

-Once both the containers are running, point your browser to `http://localhost:8800`
+Once both the containers are running, point your browser to `http://localhost:8800`.
+Refer to `dummy data seeding` later in the document on how to seed database and create dummy users.

 **Optional:** Check `script/run_docker_app.sh` to see what commands are executed to start the `Rails` application server and bootstrap swachalit.